João Mário (footballer, born 2000): Juventus

-On 24 July 2025, João Mário joined Italian Serie A club Juventus on a five-year contract for a €12 million transfer fee.
+On 24 July 2025, João Mário joined Serie A club Juventus on a five-year contract for a €12 million transfer fee.
 He made his league debut one month later, as a second-half substitute for Federico Gatti in the 2–0 home victory over Parma.

+On 2 February 2026, João Mário was loaned to Bologna in the same league for the remainder of the season.
+He scored his first goal in Italy 24 days later, the only in a win against Brann in the knockout phase play-offs of the UEFA Europa League.

+João Mário was loaned out again for 2026–27, to Fiorentina who retained an option to buy him at the end of the campaign.

 International career

-João Mário won his first cap for Portugal at under-21 level on 4 September 2020, and scored in the 4–0 away victory against Cyprus for the 2021 UEFA European Championship qualifiers.
+João Mário won his first cap for Portugal at under-21 level on 4 September 2020.
+He scored in the 4–0 away victory against Cyprus for the 2021 UEFA European Championship qualifiers.

 On 13 November 2023, João Mário was called up by the senior team for the first time, replacing Diogo Dalot (who withdrew for personal reasons) in the squad that would face Liechtenstein and Iceland in UEFA Euro 2024 qualifying matches.
 Three days later, he made his debut by replacing João Cancelo late into a 2–0 away win over the former.
 He made his first start on the 19th, in a 2–0 defeat of the latter at the Estádio José Alvalade.